janane-22/simple-portfolio/README.md

-#Simple-Portfolio
+# Simple-Portfolio

-     Welcome to my website !
+Welcome to my website!

-##Features
+## Features

-Home Page with simple layout and content
+- Home Page with simple layout and content

-Contact Page with basic contact details
+- Contact Page with basic contact details

-Built using only HTML & CSS (no frameworks)
+- Built using only HTML & CSS (no frameworks)

-Beginner-friendly project
+- Beginner-friendly project

-##Technologies Used
+## Technologies Used

-HTML5
+- HTML5

-CSS3
+- CSS3

-##How to View
+## How to View

-you can access my simple portfolio website by visiting
+You can access my simple portfolio website by visiting...

 Thank you for visiting my portfolio website!!